-And until your buyer has a resolution to all of those, there will not be a transaction, because they won’t be ready. (unless you bully people into a sale, but that’s not the kind of person you or I are).
+And until your buyer has a resolution to all of those – meaning you have to have those things on your mind as well – there will not be a transaction, because they won’t be ready.

 The thing to remember is that a sale happens in the context of a conversation, and a conversation happens in the context of a relationship.

-So if you find that prospects don’t end up buying even though they seem ready, willing and able, ask yourself:
+So if you find that prospects don’t end up buying even though they seem ready, willing, able and in need, ask yourself:

 Are you focused on the transaction, or on the relationship?

 In nearly all cases, backing away from the transaction you hope for in favour of developing the relationship, will enable your prospects to bring items to the table that they need resolved.

 Whereas if you keep your focus on the transaction, they’ll feel incomplete.

 For them, there will be something missing in the overall picture – and as long as that state exists, they’re not going to buy.

 So: Build relationships, so that conversations lead to the sale.